nhayward/revpit/user/pages/02.editors/carly-bornstein-hayward/bio.md

 I love to read everything, but this year, I’m trying to narrow down my wish list (please don’t tempt me, I will feel left out).
 This year I am taking Adult and YA.
 I’m accepting most romance subgenres, including historical, paranormal, and fantasy, but **not** contemporary.
 I’d also love to see fantasy, historical fiction (including gothic, or fantasy/sci-fi genre mash-ups), magical realism, dystopian, and character-driven speculative/sci-fi.
 This year I DO NOT want anything contemporary (unless it has fantasy/sci-fi elements), horror, hard sci-fi that **isn’t** character-driven, mystery/thriller, or MG.

 Let’s break it down.
 I’m accepting:
- * Adult: romance (paranormal, historical, fantasy), sci-fi, fantasy, magical realism, historical fiction
+ * Adult: romance (paranormal, historical, fantasy, steamy), sci-fi, fantasy, magical realism, historical fiction
  * Young Adult: fantasy, romance, paranormal, historical, dystopian

 **No:** nonfiction, contemporary (with the above exceptions), horror, mystery/thriller, or MG.